-After surgery the shoulder is placed in a sling for four to six weeks.
+After surgery, the shoulder is placed in a sling for four to six weeks.
 It is also necessary to ice the area three to four times a day.
 After pain and swelling go down, rehabilitation exercises should be followed.
 These exercises restore the shoulder’s range of motion and strengthen the muscles to help provide dynamic stabilization.

-Most patients have good function by three to four months after surgery; however, return to contact sports is not allowed until six to eight months or longer in most cases.
+Most patients have a good function by three to four months after surgery; however, return to contact sports is not allowed until six to eight months or longer in most cases.

 Learn more about shoulder treatment at OrthoIndy.